adyates/ksw-school-scrape/README.md

 Script to scrape, standardize, and export the school owner data off of the [KSW](https://www.kuksoolwon.com) website for later mashup.

+This repository is the primary generator of the data behind [Harvest](https://ksw.pandelyon.com/).

 If you are an intrepid person planning on using this, re-run locally, using any noted API keys.